VibhaDemla/Mern-Stack-Ecommerce-Web/README.md

 # MERN E-COMMERCE TUTORIAL

 Hi!
-My name is **Vibha Demla**, I have created this tutorial to learn MERN Stack.
+My name is **Vibha Demla**, I have made this project to learn MERN Stack.

 # Install Dependencies